dzhavat/dzhavat.github.io/_posts/thoughts/2020-07-08-the-good-first-issue-myth.md

 Let’s say I’m a front-end developer wanting to make my first contribution.
 I’m using one of the popular frameworks these days and I know that the project is on GitHub.
 I can fork the project and make it work locally.
 What should I do next?
 Can I fix something?
 What would be a good first issue to work on?

-I open the Issues tab and start looking through the lis.
+I open the Issues tab and start looking through the list.
 Is there something for me?
 I remember X mentioning the “good first issue” label.
 Let’s see.

 ## Angular